 Here’s our opinion on downtown poop scoop.

 None of us ever leaves the office without a pocket full of baggies to clean up after the Impressions Pups as we go!
-I have noticed however that not everyone does the same and I worry that this reflects badly on all of us dog owners.
+Lately, we have noticed that not everyone does the same and we worry that this reflects badly on all of us dog owners.
 We have a responsibility to our downtown – to keep it clean for our residents and our visitors.
-We are so lucky to have such a dog friendly downtown and I worry that those “piles” may jeopardize the welcome mat for our 4 legged friends.
+We are so lucky to have a dog friendly downtown and we worry that those “piles” may jeopardize that.
 There is nothing worse than stepping in a pile of poo… whether you are a downtown regular or a guest!
 So become a downtown poop scooper!!!

 We here at Impressions are trying to do our part to keep our streets and parks a “poop pile free zone”.
 We have a dispenser outside by our front door with baggies for those who might have forgotten them, even if we are closed.
 When walking our pack, Maddy and I always carry a few extra bags to pick up leavings that are not our own.
-If we happen to see someone who isn’t picking up their pups “fertilizer”, we offer them a bag always assuming that they must have been in a rush and left home without one.
+If we see someone who isn’t picking up their pups “fertilizer”, we offer a bag always assuming that they must have been in a rush and left home without one.
 If we all did this every time we go for a walk, there would be no problem!
 We’d like to encourage all of our responsible friends to do the same and maybe we can keep our streets clean.
 If you don’t have a baggie, stop in, we’ll gladly give you one or two!

 We, as a community receive so many compliments from visitors that Saratoga is such a nice, clean and pretty city.
 PLEASE let’s do our best to keep it that way.
 Our economy depends on it.
 There are obviously lots of challenges facing our city.
-Let’s all give our best efforts to help in this one maybe small but very vital way.
+Let’s all give our best efforts to help in this one small but very vital way.

 Don’t get me started on the cigarette butts… different ugly problem, same solution!
 It takes a village!